rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Even in cases where the glue API cannot be removed, it's still possible to switch to this simplified, easier to consume implementation and deprecate the original indirect API.

 Note that the imported scoped implementations are *not* visible in the public API here, since they do not appear on generic type parameters in public items.
 There may still be situations in which defining a type alias is necessary to keep some scoped implementations away from generic type parameters.
-For a possible future way to eliminate that remaining friction, see [explicit-binding] in the [future-possibilities] section below.
+In some cases, it could be enough to add `as Trait in ::` to generic type arguments to restore their *implementation environment* to contain global implementations only.

+> In some cases, where a field type is quoted in a derive macro directly, writing `(Type as Trait in module)` only there could *in theory* also work, but this would heavily depend on the macro's implementation details.
+See also [should-it-be-an-error-to-specify-an-implementation-environment-in-places-where-its-guaranteed-to-be-unused].

 Unlike with external newtypes, there are no potential conflicts beyond overlapping imports and definitions in the same scope.
 These conflicts can *always* be resolved both without editing code elsewhere and without adding an additional implementation: